dartmouth-cs52-16x/16X-git-map/README.md

 git pullorigin master
 ```

+##### 2. Rebase local branch
 - When you're nearly ready to publish, rebase your local branch on top of the latest master.
 ```
 git checkout <feature>  # make sure you're on your branch git pull --rebase origin master   # rebase on top of the remote master
 ```

- If you have rebase conflicts, fix the files manually and do `git add`, then `git rebase --continue`.
+ If you have rebase conflicts, fix the files manually and do `git add`, then
+ `git rebase --continue`.
 Repeat until you're all good.

-### (Optional) Clean up branch history
+##### 3. (Optional) Clean up branch history
 You might want to consider cleaning up your local branch history.
-It's a good idea to commit frequently as checkpoints to save your work, but if you have a lot of them, the shared repo history will look cleaner without them.
+It's a good
+idea to commit frequently as checkpoints to save your work, but if you have a
+lot of them, the shared repo history will look cleaner without them.

 Rebase with up git "interactive" mode, which will pull up your text editor.
 To squash a commit into the previous one, replace the "p" with an "s", and save the file.
 ```
 git rebase -i master
 ```